Placement and Restoration of Dental Implants in Lafayette, LA

-A dental implant is an artificial tooth that is similar to your own tooth’s roots, giving you a natural-looking, functional tooth.
-One of the main benefits of dental implants is that it stimulates bone growth in your jawbone, preventing bone loss and providing a strong, permanent foundation for years to come.
+A dental implant is an artificial tooth that replaces your lost root, giving you a natural-looking, functional tooth.
+One of the main benefits of dental implants is that they stimulate bone regeneration in your jawbone, preventing bone loss and providing a strong, stable foundation for years to come.

 What is the dental implant process?

 Investing in a dental implant involves a series of dental procedures to evaluate and prepare the area, place the implant and abutment, and restore the tooth.
-We will make sure your tissues and bone have healed from each procedure before taking the next step, which is why the entire dental implant process can take four to six months (and longer with bone grafts).
+We will ensure proper healing before taking the next step, which is why the entire dental implant process can take four to six months (and longer with bone grafts).

-Although every patient is unique and each procedure differs depending on your needs, here’s generally what to expect:
+Although every patient is unique and each procedure differs depending on your needs, the basic dental implant procedure goes as follows:

 - When you visit our Lafayette, LA dental office for a consultation, our highly qualified dentists will review your overall health and history.
-We’ll use diagnostic tools to measure and evaluate your bone and gums using a 3-D CBCT scan and other imaging.
-We’ll also take digital impressions of your mouth so that your final restoration fits perfectly.
+They use diagnostic tools to measure and evaluate your bone and gums using a 3-D CBCT scan and other imaging.
+We also take digital impressions of your mouth so that your final restoration fits perfectly.

 - If necessary, we’ll extract any teeth using local anesthesia.

 - We’ll perform bone grafts, if needed, and give those areas time to heal.

 - On the day of your dental implant surgery, we will make you comfortable and numb the area using IV or oral sedation if you’ve chosen this option.
 Dr. Smith or Dr. Domingue will then place the titanium post in your jawbone.

 - When you return to our dental office, we will place the abutment on your dental implant.